GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

   </iframe>
 </div>

-To try the API with images use this demo.
+To try the API with images, use this demo.
 Recall that only PNGs are supported and only in
 [a few browsers](https://developer.mozilla.org/docs/Web/API/Clipboard_API#browser_compatibility).